 Welcome everyone to the June product roundup for Microsoft Advertising!
 With summer in the Northern Hemisphere in full swing, there’s no better time to get up to speed on the latest and greatest in the Microsoft Advertising platform.

-In the last month, we’ve shared some key Roku insights for verticals, tips for marketing in economic uncertainty, and also a new solution to monetize your AI-powered chat experiences.
+In the last month, we’ve shared some key Roku insights for verticals, tips for marketing in economic uncertainty, and also a new solution to monetise your AI-powered chat experiences.
 Let’s dive into the other key product updates.

 This month’s top story: Introducing new website insights for Universal Event Tracking Tag

 Did you hear the news over the Memorial Day holiday?
 We’re introducing UET insights, a valuable new feature that we’ll add to your existing UET tags with no additional coding required from you.
-You’ll get a deeper understanding of your website’s performance and also enable Microsoft Advertising to optimize your ad performance more effectively via improved targeting, fraud detection, and reduced conversion loss.
+You’ll get a deeper understanding of your website’s performance and also enable Microsoft Advertising to optimise your ad performance more effectively via improved targeting, fraud detection, and reduced conversion loss.

 This will be rolling out automatically starting on mid-July.
 To learn more about this feature and if you want any information on how to manage this automatic upgrade, you can read the blog.

 We’re also excited to share that we have a conversion attribution update coming later this month for all our customers.
 The new Cross-Device attribution model allows us to better track and connect your customers’ conversion journeys across different devices and sessions.
 For example, if a user clicks on an ad using their laptop but converts on their phone, we’ll now credit that conversion to the initial ad click on the laptop.

 Although there won't be any new features or settings in Microsoft Advertising online, you might see a small increase in the number of conversions in your performance reports because of the improved accuracy we’re implementing.

 New markets added to Microsoft Advertising